Special offer

 Establishing supportive substance use policies and procedures

-By creating policies that support those struggling with substance use, you can enhance workplace safety, improve productivity and foster a supportive environment that encourages recovery and overall wellbeing.
+By clearly communicating existing policies and support pathways (per company policy and applicable law), you can foster a supportive environment and clarity for employees that encourages recovery and overall wellbeing.

 Get employee feedback and consider how you can create policies that reduce workplace stress via realistic goals, appropriate time off structures, team-building and enhanced communication and collaboration.